The House of the Spirits (film): Reception

-The film has a 32% rating on Rotten Tomatoes based on 38 reviews.
+The film has a 31% rating on Rotten Tomatoes based on 39 reviews.
 The website’s consensus states: "An enviable collection of sterling actors are all woefully miscast in The House of the Spirits, a plodding saga of magical realism that lacks much magic or realism."
 Two oft-cited reasons for the poor critical reception were its diffusely episodic structure and the casting of mostly Anglo actors in Latin American roles.

-The film grossed $6 million in the United States and more than $55 million in Europe.
+The film grossed $4.8 million in its first two weeks of release in Germany and went on to gross more than $55 million in Europe.
+In the United States and Canada, it grossed $6 million.

 Angle Errigo of Empire gave The House of the Spirits two out of five stars and stated that: "If this had been a Latin American production, one might have been more generous towards the fumblings of a fairly fetching saga; given the talents involved, the film's hesitations in style and consistent failure to really move must be counted as a major disappointment."